Create Your First Tizen Wearable Web Watch Application

 Wearable Web Watch application

-To create the application project:
+To create the application project, follow the steps below:

 1. Launch Tizen Studio.